Glacial motion: Governing physical principles

+In addition to the deformation of the glacier, there is also Basal sliding, which is movement/sliding of the glacier relative to the rock bed that it sits on.
+Glacier flow velocity is the sum of deformation and basal sliding.
+Basal resistance describes the work done to reduce glacier flow due to slip of the glacier along the rock bed, and depends on many factors such as qualities of the rock bed (sediment deformability/hardness).
+Meltwater between the rock bed and glacier often arises due to either high normal pressure melting ice close to the bed or water that has traveled through glacial cracks.
+This meltwater lubricates the interface between the glacier and the rock bed, increasing rates of basal sliding.
+The proortion of glacial motion that may be attributed due to deformation versus basal sliding depends on the glacier's environment.
+For example, the movement of glaciers on cold steep slopes may be mostly attributed to basal sliding, but in warmer and flatter environments, basal sliding may only contribute to 10-20% of glacial movement.

 Terminus movement and mass balance

 If a glacier's terminus moves forward faster than it melts, the net result is advance.
 Glacier retreat occurs when more material ablates from the terminus than is replenished by flow into that region.

 Glaciologists consider that trends in mass balance for glaciers are more fundamental than the advance or retreat of the termini of individual glaciers.
 In the years since 1960, there has been a striking decline in the overall volume of glaciers worldwide.
 This decline is correlated with global warming.
 As a glacier thins, due to the loss of mass it will slow down and crevassing will decrease.